edgio-docs/edgio-docs/src/pages/guides/integrations/wordpress.md

 Lastly, test the behavior by clicking **Clear Cache**.
 You can validate the cache clearing was successful by checking the **Activity** tab of your site:

 ![purge activity](/images/wordpress/purge_activity.png)

+With {{ PRODUCT }}, you never have to worry about outdated content.
+Whenever you make updates to a page on your WordPress site, our plugin automatically clears the cache for the changed page.
+This ensures that your viewers will always have access to the most up-to-date content.
+The Edgio plugin provides a seamless, efficient solution to keep your website's content fresh and accessible to your audience, without any manual intervention required.